northern-information/yggdrasil-docs/collections/_commands/lucky.md

 ---
 weight: 2.2
 name: Lucky
-signature: X Y !
+signature: X Y lucky
-example: 1 5 !
+example: 1 5 lucky
 category: musical
 phenomenon: "!"
-usage:
-description:
+description: Slot a "lucky" phenomenon.
+This causes playback to jump to a random, not-empty slot in the track.
-aliases:
+aliases: ["lucky", "!"]
 ---
-Slot a "lucky" phenomenon.
-This causes playback to jump to a random and not empty slot in the track.
-The lucky phenomenon character is the `!` symbol.